Kirya Balaki Kebba: Exile

 In 1981, Kirya Balaki Kebba and his cousin Katunku Nicholas being strong supporters of the Democratic Party went to exile in the Republic of Kenya after the 1981 Uganda elections.

-In 1982, at his at home in Jamuhuri Estate Nairobi, Opio among other Milton Obote's operative's kidnapped Kirya Balaki Kebba and took him to Wilson Airstrip in Nairobi where he was flown to Kisumu in Kenya and then bundled into a car and driven back to Uganda via Busia up to Luzira prison on grounds of involvement in rebel activities.
-Kirya Balaki kebba was charged together with Prof. Yoweri Kyesimira, with treason for their involvement in Dr. Andrew Kayiira's rebel outfit.
+In 1982, at his at home in Jamuhuri Estate Nairobi, Opio, among other Milton Obote's operative's, kidnapped Kirya Balaki Kebba and took him to Wilson Airstrip in Nairobi where he was flown to Kisumu in Kenya and then bundled into a car and driven back to Uganda via Busia up to Luzira prison on grounds of involvement in rebel activities.
+Kirya Balaki Kebba was charged together with Prof. Yoweri Kyesimira with treason for their involvement in Dr. Andrew Kayiira's rebel outfit.
 He was later released and was among the people who participated in the Nairobi peace agreement at City Hall.

-Kirya was appointed as security state minister which was a position under the Office of the President.
+Kirya was appointed as the security state minister, which was a position under the Office of the President.
 President Yoweri Museveni said, in his eulogy at Kirya's funeral, that the minister had been the most important player in winning for the new Government the approval of Western countries, which were initially hostile.

-Kirya was also a champion of traditional institutions and particularly was good friends with Kabaka Mutesa II.
+Kirya was also a champion of traditional institutions and was particularly good friends with Kabaka Mutesa II.
 He remains one of the favourites of Mengo among the country's first crop of leaders, and two years ago the Kabaka of Buganda said a monument was to be erected at Bulange in commemoration of his dedicated friendship and service to the kingdom.

 Kirya's burning bridges with Obote set him on a path of sustained opposition of whatever he deemed as "bad leadership" in Uganda for the rest of his life, punctuated with several sacrifices.
 One would say that upon his death in 1994, he left behind a legacy of a dedicated nationalist.
 He had also come to see his Country back on a path to relative stability under the National Resistance Movement Government.